UQ-RCC/hpc-docs/policy/Policies.md

-# RCC Infrastructure Operational Procedures
+# RCC Infrastructure Operational Procedures and Conditions of Access

-Access and usage of RCC infrastructure is governed by the following operational procedures.
+Access and usage of RCC infrastructure is governed by the following operational procedures, conditions of access and UQ policies.

 ## Bunya Conditions of Access